Graduate assistants may be eligible to receive both a fee waiver scholarship and a stipend for living expenses.

 - The minimum per credit hour basic tuition fee of any regular instruction graduate level course or up to $285 per credit hour for any Internet-based instruction graduate level course.
 (Amounts may be higher for students who are not residents of Missouri.)

 - Student services fees assessed for any graduate course enrollment.

 The GA fee waiver scholarship will not pay for the following:

-- Supplemental course fees assessed on any course.
+- Supplemental course fees assessed on any courses are not covered.

 - Student health insurance, books or other miscellaneous fees.

 - Undergraduate course work unless it is a special case approved by the associate dean of the Graduate College.

 The maximum number of graduate credits allowable with fee waiver scholarship assistance will not exceed 10 percent beyond the minimum credit hour requirements of your degree program, or one addition course if only enrolled in a graduate certificate.
 Upon review, courses which do not meet this guideline will result in loss of the fee waiver benefit for such courses or possible future eligibility.